dansmyers/InterviewQuestionGuide/Recursion_and_Divide-and-Conquer/Longest Common Prefix (LCP) Problem.md

 # Find the Longest Common Prefix (LCP)

 ## Introduction
 We are tasked with trying to find the longest common prefix within a set of strings.
 While there are many ways to solve this problem such as simply storing each common prefix in a separate memory location and then choosing the longest item, there is a more efficient and dynamic way of getting the solution.

 ## Example
 Take for instance the input: [angel, angelic, angle, angler] If we wanted to find the longest prefix for this problem using a more conventional method, we’d have to make N comparisons over a max word length of M in the worse case where N is the number of words in the set.
 Think O(N * M).
 The output we’d expect for the above input is ang.
-## Midpoint Knowledge Check
-Before we move on, let’s try and write a pseudocode method that takes two strings and finds the longest common prefix between them.
-While this method does not solve the problem entirely, having it encapsulated in a helper method will make it easier to see the divide and conquer strategy being implemented when it is called in the main method.
-I have outlined the method header for you: public String LCP(String x, String y) {
-. . .
-}

 ## The Solution
 Step 1: Determine general strategy to solving the problem by breaking it down into smaller problems and solving them recursively from the bottom up.